 Causes of Type 1 Diabetes

-.
+Type 1 diabetes has an uncertain etiology.
 It's understood that the immune system targets and eradicates the cells (in the pancreas) that produce

 Insulin.
 The immune system usually destroys viruses or infectious bacteria.
 This leaves little or no insulin for the human body.
 Sugar keeps building up in the bloodstream instead of being transferred into the cells.